bolt/core/UPGRADING.md

 5. Rename the migration file to `Version00000000000000.php` and rename the class too.
 This ensures that it is run first and that migrations generated in step 2 are still being executed to fix your database state after upgrading.

 This should work on your production environment as well when you are running the `doctrine:migrations:migrate` on deployment, but as always we recommend to make a backup before trying the upgrade.

+## Widget updates

+The following widgets were replaced:

+- `bobdenotter/weatherwidget` with `bolt/weatherwidget`
+- `bobdenotter/configuration-notices` with `bolt/configuration-notices-widget`

+Your configuration should be migrated automatically, but if you weren't using the configuration notices widget you might need to remove the newly added configuration manually.

 ## Replaced `tightenco/collect` with `illuminate/collections`